 The effect upon competition is unknown.
 However, patient selection is the determining factor, as the patient will select the provider that gives them the highest quality service and best meets their needs.
-The North Charlotte Dialysis Center provides access to all qualified Nephrologists to admit his or her patients."
+The Charlotte East Dialysis Center provides access to all qualified Nephrologists to admit his or her patients."

-See Sections II, III, V, VI and VII.
-The information provided by the applicant in those sections is reasonable and credible and adequately demonstrates that adding 10 dialysis stations to the existing North Charlotte Dialysis Center facility will have a positive impact on cost-effectiveness, quality and access to the proposed service because:
+See also Sections II, III, V, VI, and VII.
+The information provided by the applicant in each of these sections is reasonable, credible, and adequately demonstrates that the expected effects of the proposal on competition include a positive impact on cost effectiveness, quality, and access to dialysis services in Mecklenburg County.